Independent African news, markets, culture and politics.

 EPL: Why I changed Man City's style of play against Arsenal - Guardiola opens up

-Manchester City manager Pep Guardiola has addressed the team’s defensive strategy in their recent 1-1 draw against Arsenal in the Premier League.
-Speaking to reporters, Guardiola emphasized that his team’s approach remains unchanged, but rather, the situation on Sunday necessitated a more defensive mindset as Arsenal proved to be the stronger side.
+Manchester City manager Pep Guardiola addressed his team’s defensive strategy after their 1‑1 draw with Arsenal in the Premier League.
+Speaking to reporters, he stressed that the overall approach has not changed; rather, the circumstances on Sunday required a more defensive mindset because Arsenal proved the stronger side.

-The manager acknowledged that Arsenal’s performance was deserving of credit, forcing Manchester City onto the back foot.
-He explained, “I think it’s completely the same, completely.
-What changed is the opponents play a different way, we are not able to do it better.
-I said after the game, Arsenal were better.”
+Guardiola acknowledged Arsenal’s performance, crediting them for forcing City onto the back foot.
+“I think it’s completely the same, completely.
+What changed is the opponent’s play a different way, and we were not able to do it better.
+I said after the game, Arsenal were better,” he explained.

-Guardiola reiterated his commitment to his preferred playing style, while also acknowledging that sometimes opponents can pose significant challenges that cannot be overcome.
-He noted, “Sometimes the opponents are good and create the challenges that you cannot handle and the other one.
-But since I retire in this club, or I retire, I would love to play in the way I want to play.”
+Reiterating his commitment to his preferred playing style, Guardiola admitted that sometimes opponents present challenges that are difficult to overcome.
+“Sometimes the opponents are good and create challenges you cannot handle,” he said, adding, “Since I retire at this club, or I retire, I would love to play the way I want to play.”

-The draw against Arsenal has sparked debate about Manchester City’s tactics, but Guardiola remains resolute in his approach.
-As the team prepares for their upcoming fixtures, it will be interesting to see how they respond to the criticism and adapt to the challenges posed by their opponents.
-With the Premier League season still in its early stages, Manchester City will be looking to regain their momentum and make a strong push for the title.
+The draw has sparked debate about Manchester City’s tactics, but Guardiola remains resolute.
+As the team prepares for upcoming fixtures, it will be interesting to see how they respond to criticism and adapt to future challenges.
+With the Premier League season still in its early stages, Manchester City will be looking to regain momentum and mount a strong push for the title.

 Scroll to Top